Healthy and slim thanks to fewer carbohydrates – this is what a low-carb diet is said to achieve. But is this really the case? Let’s find out.

-Carbohydrates are a key nutrient in the nutrition of humans.
-They provide around 4 kcal per gramme and are mainly found in sugar (mono- and disaccharides) and starch (polysaccharides), as well as in legumes, milk, yoghurt, fruit, vegetables, honey and all sweetened food.
+Carbohydrates are a main nutrient in our diet.
+They contain around 4 kcal per gram, and occur mainly in the form of sugar (mono- and disaccharides) and starches (polysaccharides).
+However, pulses, milk, yoghurt, fruit, vegetables, honey and all foods containing sugar contain carbohydrates.

 Anyone suffering from coeliac disease or gluten sensitivity must stick to a gluten-free diet.
 We will explain what this means, exactly.